aa-cloudengineer/CI-CD/Jenkins/Install Jenkins  EC2 - Using Data Script.md

 # Install Jenkins in EC2 Instance using User Data Script

-Steps for installing Jenkins using an EC2 (Ubuntu system):
+Steps for installing Jenkins on an EC2 using (Ubuntu system):

 Prerequisites: